-• Factors Impacting the Products and/or Services:

-The federal Developmental Disabilities Act which authorizes and provides support for state Developmental Disabilities Councils such as the VBPD is subject to re-authorization by Congress in 2007.
-Continuation of federally-funded activity by the Board is dependent upon that re-authorization.

-- The activities of the Board, particularly the size and number of its grant awards, are dependent on federal and state funding levels.
-Continued level federal funding and recent cuts in state funding combined with increased operational costs will result in future net reduction in funds available to implement grant and other programmatic initiatives. - Emerging technologies, especially information technologies, and the growing access to and use of technology by people with disabilities and Virginians in general are anticipated to strongly affect the practices, products, and services of the Board, including the demand for accessible products and materials. - Anticipated Changes to the Products and/or Services - Relatively smaller amounts of federal and state funds and increased operational costs will combine to result in fewer total dollars available for grant awards.
-However, continued achievement of the Board's mission and goals will be facilitated through the Board's increasing emphasis on critical policy and evaluative work, as well as research, monitoring, evaluation, analysis, reporting, outreach, and public information activities. - By taking advantage of improvements in technology and greater access to technology by its customers, the Board will be able to increase the amount and precision of information it gathers and shares.
-The format and immediacy of its communications will also be altered to take advantage of technological opportunities. - Listing of Products and/or Services - To the extent that the administrative service area provides critical and required support to agency programmatic activity, the following service area products or services are most directly relevant to the service area: Five Year State Plan provides a foundation for Board activities based on the Biennial Assessment and other constituent feedback, available resources, and priorities determined by the Board.
+- Factors Impacting the Products and/or Services: Congressional reauthorization of the DD Act, which was to have occurred in 2007, is still pending.
+Continuation of federally-funded activity by the Board is dependent upon that re-authorization. - The activities of the Board, particularly the size and number of its grant awards, are dependent on federal and state funding levels.
+Continued level federal funding and recent cuts in state funding combined with increased operational costs will result in future net reduction in funds available to implement grant and other programmatic initiatives. - Emerging technologies, especially information technologies including social media, and the growing access to and use of technology by people with disabilities and Virginians in general, as well as the consolidation of IT services under the VITA/NGC partnership, are anticipated to strongly affect the practices, products, and services of the Board, including the demand for accessible products and materials. - Anticipated Changes to the Products and/or Services

+Poletically appelled appearants of fodoral and data funda - Relatively smaller amounts of federal and state funds and increased operational costs will combine to result in fewer total dollars available for grant awards.
+Continued achievement of the Board's mission and goals will be facilitated through the Board's increasing emphasis on critical policy and evaluative work, as well as research, monitoring, evaluation, analysis, reporting, outreach, and public information activities.
+Long-term, however, flat or reduced resources will result in fewer resources being available for these activities as well and the need for greater prioritization of goals. - By taking advantage of improvements in technology and greater access to technology by its constituents, the Board will be able to increase the amount and precision of information it gathers and shares.
+The format and immediacy of its communications will also be altered to take advantage of technological opportunities, particularly the availability and widespread use of new social media. - Listing of Products and/or Services - To the extent that the administrative service area provides critical and required support to agency programmatic activity, the following service area products or services are most directly relevant to the service area: Biennial Assessment of the Disability Services System in Virginia (to become Triennial in 2011) identifies and delineates the needs of people with disabilities, the services and supports available to them through state programs and other publicly-funded mechanisms, the cost and effectiveness of those programs, areas of concern for the service system, and Board recommendations for addressing those concerns.
+Five Year State Plan provides a foundation for Board activities based on the Biennial (Triennial) Assessment and other constituent feedback, available resources, and priorities determined by the Board.
+Agency Strategic Plan provides background information on the Board and its work as well as specific goals, objectives, strategies, and performance measures beyond those required by the federal Five Year State Plan. • Print and electronic publications, websites, conference and workshop presentations and information packets, and other appropriate tools disseminate timely and accurate information on disability services, issues, and related activities by the Board and its partners.

-Financial Overview
+• Financial Overview